 As part of obtaining reasonable assurance about whether the District's financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.

-The results of our tests disclosed instances of noncompliance or other matters that is required to be reported under Government Auditing Standards and which are described below.
+The results of our tests disclosed an instance of noncompliance or other matter that is required to be reported under Government Auditing Standards as item 2019-002 and which is described below.

-2018-003 Compliance with New York State Real Property Tax Law.
+2019-002 Compliance with New York State Real Property Tax Law.

-Statement of Condition: The unassigned fund balance of the general fund exceeds 4% of the 18/19 general fund budget.
+Statement of Condition: The unassigned fund balance of the general fund exceeds 4% of the 19/20 general fund budget.